rollbar/docs/guides/grouping-algorithm.md

 mind, trying to maximize the signal-to-noise ratio.
-The goal is that when you see a notification about a "new item", it really is something new that you haven't seen before, and that if a new issue starts occuring, it will result in a new item being created in Rollbar.
+The goal is that when you see a notification about a "new item", it really is something new that you haven't seen before, and that if a new issue starts occurring, it will result in a new item being created in Rollbar.

 When the above goals are in conflict, we generally err on the side of creating more issues.
 That is, we think it's better to get a few